Three Tips for Growing Comfrey in the South

 3. Not so Invasive After All

 While comfrey can be an aggressive plant in some climates, it is tamer in the south.
 Our southern tough-guys like kudzu, runner-grass, and even common mint will crowd out comfrey every time.
 Do not take your comfrey patch for granted and watch out for the weeds.
 Intermediate tarping (see our Homesteader Guide) is very helpful for keeping a comfrey bed going long-term.
+Another option is to move your comfrey to a fresh bed every few years or when the existing bed becomes too infested with weeds.

 Want to sell your seed garlic with us?